-Of the 1,767 measures in the final measure list, 48% (n=841) of them were matched to NEI values in the Database.
-DNV began the gap analysis review by cataloguing the 926 unmapped measures into groups to determine whether there are any similarities to measures mapped to NEIs.
+Of the 1,006 measures in the final measure list, 84% (n=843) of them were mapped to NEI values in the Database and 16% (n=163) were unmapped.
+DNV began the gap analysis review by cataloguing the 163 unmapped measures into groups to determine whether there are any similarities to measures mapped to NEIs.
 This was done by sorting measures by match code irrespectively of program type in the measure list.
 We then flagged any measure without a mapped NEI that was "similar" to a measure mapped to an NEI.
-331 unmapped measures for which a similar measure with an NEI was identified.
-PSE could potentially calculate NEIs for these 331 based on the differences between the unmapped measure and the similar mapped measure(s) identified.
-831 unmapped measures for which a similar measure with an NEI was identified.
-PSE could potentially calculate NEIs for these 331 based on the differences between the unmapped measure and the similar mapped measure(s) identified.
+We identified 9 unmapped measures for which a similar measure with an NEI exists.
+PacifiCorp could easily calculate initial NEI estimates for these 9 based on the differences between the unmapped measure and the similar mapped measure(s) identified.
+Table 10-1 shows the 9 unmapped measures for which a similar measure with an NEI was identified.